 On to plan B. I did some research and found that I could share my WiFi card’s connection with one of the RJ45 cards in my workstation.
 With this method I assumed I could plug my Vonage router into the RJ45 ethernet card in my workstation and route things from there.
 I’m happy to report that it worked just fine and my Vonage router is now happily connected wirelessly through my workstation’s shared WiFi card.

 Of course, this got the ol’ brain churning.
+I did some browsing on sites like https://www.seriftv.com/best-long-range-tv-antenna/ to see what more I could do.
 The possibilities are really endless from here.
 Any laptop with a WiFi card and a WiFi scanner could easily turn a vonage router plugged into a DC/AC inverter into a cell phone.
 Even better, you can buy Vonage’s “soft phone” software and simply plug a headset into your laptop and use that to connect to your Vonage service.